 --directory).
 Suppose that we have a cluster that contains a node with IP address

 By default, the backup is restored to the namespace that it was taken from.
 The

 --namespace option can be used to restore to a different namespace.
-Suppose that the above backup was taken from namespace
+Suppose that the previous backup example was taken from namespace

-test and we would like to restore it to namespace
+test, and you want to restore it to namespace

 |127.0.0.1||The host that acts as the entry point to the cluster.
 Any of the cluster nodes can be specified.
 The remaining cluster nodes will be automatically discovered.|